thriveweb/sailinginparadise/content/boatTours/2018-08-31-romantic-sails.md

   We would love to chat with you via phone or email any time and start planning your charter which can be fully customised to your wishes.
 accordionSection:
   accordion:
+    - dropdownContent: >-
-    - dropdownContent: "When you book a romantic sail with Sailing in Paradise you can expect a quality of service from years of experience in the industry.\r    From your initial enquiry, we aim to make the booking process as simple as possible for you.
-We offer a personalised and customised service so if you have any questions or special requirements please feel free to reach out to our team and we will do our best to accommodate you.   \r
+        When you book a romantic sail with Sailing in Paradise you can expect a quality of service from years of experience in the industry.
+From your initial enquiry, we aim to make the booking process as simple as possible for you.
+We offer a personalised and customised service so if you have any questions or special requirements please feel free to reach out to our team and we will do our best to accommodate you.

         Upon boarding the boat you will be greeted by our friendly crew who will adapt to your preference of involvement on board.
-We invite you to take a walk around the boat and find a place to chill out with a drink and enjoy the beautiful views and the sounds of the water.\
+We invite you to take a walk around the boat and find a place to chill out with a drink and enjoy the beautiful views and the sounds of the water.

-        You can choose to BYO food and drinks on board or ask about our range of catering options."
+        You can choose to BYO food and drinks on board or ask about our range of catering options.
       title: What to expect
+    - title: What's Included
+      dropdownContent: >-
+        * Private use of your own beautiful sailing catamaran for 2 to 6 hours

+        * Skipper plus one crew, (our crew are heaps of fun and have a laid-back yet professional nature) we promise you will love them.
+Check out the '[about us](https://sailinginparadise.com.au/about-us/)' page to meet the gang!

+        * Island Activities for day charters incl.
+Stand up Paddle Boards, beach games and cute inflatables

+        * Use of tablet with premium Spotify and sound system on board

+        * Use of small marine BBQ if required

+        * Use of large eskies (ice supplied)

+        * Instaworthy Memento Photos taken by our crew

+        * Lots of FUN!!
-    - dropdownContent: "* Hat\r
+    - dropdownContent: >-

-        * Sunscreen\r

-        * Sunglasses\r

-        * Swimwear\r

-        * Towel\r

-        * Jacket on cooler days\r

-        * Camera\r
+        * Swimmers and towel (if you plan to swim)

-        * Food and drinks if you wish to BYO"
+        * Food, drinks and non-breakable cups etc (unless you want us to organise the catering for you).

+        * Smiles and good vibes (essential)

+        * Sunglasses, sunscreen

+        * Jacket for cooler days

+        * Shoes that you can slip off
       title: What to Bring
+    - dropdownContent: >-
-    - dropdownContent: "We operate in the calm, protected waters of the Gold Coast Broadwater.
+        We operate in the calm, protected waters of the Gold Coast Broadwater.
         Where to go very much depends on what you would like to do and how long your boat charter is for so please feel free to discuss this with our team.
 In a 3 hour charter during the day our guests usually love a swim stop at Wavebreak Island where you can enjoy the range of island activities on board.
-Your skipper can make recommendations on the day, if you don't wish to swim you could also go up and sail around the millionaires mansions at Sovereign Islands in this time.\r  With a longer charter you may also have time for a snorkel stop or to visit South Stradbroke Island or spend a little longer chilling at Wavebreak and enjoy a relaxing lunch. \
+Your skipper is knowledgeable in the local area and will make recommendations based on the conditions on the day.
+If you don't wish to swim in a 3 hour charter you instead opt to sail further north along the inside of South Stradbroke Island and see the millionaires mansions at Sovereign Islands.

+        With a longer charter you may also have time for a snorkel stop* or spend a little longer chilling at Wavebreak and enjoy a relaxing lunch.

-        In the evening we usually recommend sailing north to watch the sunset and returning to the southern part of the Broadwater to see the city lights after dark which are just beautiful."
+        In the evening we usually recommend sailing north to watch the sunset and returning to the southern part of the Broadwater to see the city lights after dark which are just beautiful.

+        \*(We are currently unable to provide snorkel gear due to Covid restrictions.
+Please BYO gear if you wish to snorkel on your charter)
       title: Where can we go?
     - dropdownContent: >-
         Yes we do!

-        > Special Couples Mid-week Private Sunset & City Lights Charter.
+        **Special Couples Mid-week Private Sunset & City Lights Charter.**

-        >

-        > \

-        >

-        >

-        > A 2 hour private sunset sail for 2 (mid-week)
+        * A 2 hour private sunset sail for 2 (mid-week)

-        >

-        > \

-        >

-        >

-        > Chilled bottle of Chandon
+        * Chilled bottle of Chandon

-        >

-        > \

-        >

-        >

-        > Photo memories of your experience
+        * Photo memories of your experience

-        >

-        > \

-        >

-        >

-        > $750*
+        **$750***

         \*Subject to availability.
 Peak periods and public holidays may be excluded.
 Weekends may be available last-minute on request, please enquire.